hashicorp/vagrant/website/source/docs/synced-folders/basic_usage.html.md

 ## Modifying the Owner/Group

-By default, Vagrant mounts the synced folders with the owner/group set to the SSH user.
-Sometimes it is preferable to mount folders with a different owner and group.
+Sometimes it is preferable to mount folders with a different owner/group than the default SSH user.
+Keep in mind that these options will only affect the synced folder itself.
+If you want to modify the owner/group of the synced folder's parent folders use a script.
 It is possible to set these options:

 ```ruby
 config.vm.synced_folder "src/", "/srv/website",